What to know about sulfa allergies

 - abdominal cramping

-A severe allergic reaction, such as anaphylaxis, should be treated as a medical emergency, as it can be life-threatening.
+A severe allergic reaction, such as anaphylaxis, is a medical emergency, as it can be life-threatening.

 Medications that contain sulfa

-Sulfa-containing drugs have been used since 1936 to treat bacterial infections.
-Today, sulfa is found in many medications, including eye drops, burn creams, and vaginal suppositories.
+People have used sulfa-containing since 1936 to treat bacterial infections.
+Today, sulfa is present in many medications, including eye drops, burn creams, and vaginal suppositories.

 Medications to avoid